Skip to main content

 Channels: Trading Between Two Lines

 A channel appears when price respects both a trendline AND a parallel line on the opposite side.
-The trendline defines one boundary, and the parallel line (called the channel line) defines the other.
-Together, they frame the range where price is moving.

 Three channel types: ascending, descending, and horizontal with labeled boundaries